 Standard operating procedures communicate process updates to employees.
 If workers do not follow standard operating procedures, they risk making mistakes that could compromise the quality and efficiency of their work.

-Increased risk of accidents – Safe work practices are often incorporated into company standard operating procedures.
+Increased risk of accidents – Safe work practices is often incorporated into company standard operating procedures.
 Non-compliance can put employees at greater risk of work-related accidents or injuries.

 How do SOPs improve warehouse operations?